Erectile dysfunction, or persistent trouble getting or keeping an erection, can cause a sense of desperation for many men.

-But Nehra is working to change a culture in which, he says, many men visit the urologist only after being urged by their partners.
+But urologists at Rush University Medical Center are working to change a culture in which, they say, many men visit the urologist only after being urged by their partners.

 Erectile dysfunction results from a variety of causes, including uncontrolled diabetes, weight problems, excessive drug and alcohol use, some prostate cancer treatments, and the decreasing testosterone levels that come with aging.
 Among the most common and most worrisome of these causes are artery blockages that reduce blood flow to the penis.

-Because of the condition's link to other problems, physicians at Rush University Urology offer comprehensive health evaluations to men seeking treatment for erectile dysfunction.
+Because of the condition's link to other problems, urologists at Rush offer comprehensive health evaluations to men seeking treatment for erectile dysfunction.

 At Rush, care for erectile dysfunction may incorporate dietary modification, exercise and evaluation of testosterone levels in addition to medical or surgical treatments for the condition's primary symptoms.

 Often when men come in with ED, it turns out they have other issues such as high blood pressure, heart disease, pulmonary disease, or gastrointestinal or memory problems that also must be addressed.

 These treatments include medication, which improves sexual symptoms in many men, as well as penile prostheses — inflatable cylinders surgeons implant within the penis.

 Implants may be a good option for men who don't respond well to medication, including those who have undergone prostate cancer treatment (which can damage penile arteries or the nerves responsible for erections) or who have diabetes (which can significantly affect blood flow).
 These devices can help men come as close to a natural response as possible.

 Regardless of which treatment is recommended, the important thing to know is that there are options.
 And your urologist will work with you to find the best option for you.